MicrosoftDocs/xamarin-docs/docs/android/troubleshooting/questions/index.md

 ### [Is it possible to connect to Android emulators running on a Mac from a Windows VM?](connect-android-emulator-mac-windows.md)

-This guide covers methods when using a Google Android emulator.
+This guide covers methods when using the Android emulator.

 ## General Questions